abdalkaderKhe/flutter_statemanagement_test/README.md

 ### Submission Guide

-1. **Host your code:**: please fork this repo to your own space and complete the task there on a separate, feature branch.
+1. **Host your code:** please fork this repo to your own space and complete the task there on a separate, feature branch.

-2. **Share the link:**: when done, issue a pull request to "your own" repo and send the link to the pull request.
+2. **Share the link:** when done, issue a pull request to "your own" repo and send the link to the pull request.

 Feel free to reach out if you need clarification on specific requirements.